Foster Family Support Program

 Support in successfully completing the application, training and certification process of becoming a foster parent.

-In-home sessions designed to make the family aware of all resources available (legal, educational, community-based, recreational) to ensure the successful placement of the child in the family.
+In-home sessions designed to ensure that the family is aware of all resources available (legal, educational, community-based, recreational) to ensure the successful placement of the child in the family.

 Structured training sessions designed to assist foster parents in effectively participating in court hearings, treatment planning sessions and Individualized Education Plan development.